terrabakky/documentation-api/Settings.md

 ## Get Communication Settings

-A GET request to this endpoint allows you to get communication settings of the specified account.
+A GET request to this endpoint allows you to get communication settings.
 This feature can be used in conjunction with a POST request to copy communication settings from one account to others.
 An example of this function is provided in the examples folder.